 - Conduct of research when IRB approval has expired or been closed, suspended, or terminated

-- Adverse events (either locally or at an external site) assessed by the PI, or appropriately trained and qualified designee, as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggesting that the research places subjects or others at greater risk of harm than was previously known
+- Any incidents or events, including but not limited to adverse events (either locally or at an external site) assessed by the PI, or appropriately trained and qualified designee, as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggesting that the research places subjects or others at greater risk of harm than was previously known

 - Unanticipated adverse device effects